 Microgrants

-Microgrants provide trans and nonbinary people with low-barrier funds and support to correct names and/or gender markers on identifying legal documents and supply necessities for our trans siblings behind bars.
+Microgrants provide trans and nonbinary people with low-barrier funds and support to correct names and/or gender markers on identifying legal documents, fund gender-affirming permanent hair removal, and supply necessities for our trans siblings behind bars.

 Putting money directly into trans people’s hands is central to economic and racial justice and our overall well-being.
 Redistributing funds draws inspiration from the principles of mutual aid: our support of each other is a political act.